 Pursuant to the Act, corporate and legal entities (CLEs) with legal personality under the BVI laws are subject to the compliance duties and reporting of prescribed information.
-Noticeably, it is the Registered Agent (RA) which will primarily be in charge of fulfilling such obligations to the competent authority in the BVI.
+Noticeably, it is the Registered Agent (RA) who will primarily be in charge of fulfilling such obligations to the competent authority in the BVI.

 Keep reading to help you get insights into who CLEs actually are!

 The Beneficial Owner Secure Search System Act, 2017 defined legal entities as all registered BVI companies under the BVI Companies Act, 2004, and any limited partnership which has legal personality in the BVI.

 The Act obliges legal entities within its purview to provide the required information of their beneficial owners and registrable legal entities to the BOSS system via Registered Agent.
 To make it clear, you should be aware of these two terms: